StockSharp/AlgoTrading/Designer/Gallery/Schemas/VWAP_RSI/README.md

 ## Strategy Overview

-- The average is a rolling VolumeWeightedMovingAverage of 32 candles, not a session VWAP.
-It is the indicator the original strategy uses, despite the name, and it weights every close by the volume traded on that candle.
+- The average is a rolling VolumeWeightedMovingAverage of 32 candles, not a session VWAP, and it weights every close by the volume traded on that candle.
 - The Relative Strength Index is calculated on close prices and only confirms an entry; on its own it opens nothing.
 - Both indicator blocks emit formed values only, which is what keeps the diagram from trading on the incomplete average of the first candles.
-- The original stops processing candles for 100 bars after each trade, which also freezes the exit and holds a position for at least eight hours.
-Designer has no lock-out counter, so that pause is not reproduced: here a position is closed as soon as price returns across the average.
+- A position is closed as soon as price returns across the average.

 ## Entry and Exit Rules

 - **Long entry**: The close is below the VWMA, RSI is under the oversold level and the position is flat.
 The order buys the configured volume.
 - **Short entry**: The close is above the VWMA, RSI is over the overbought level and the position is flat.
 The order sells the configured volume.
 - **Exit**: A long is closed once the close comes back above the VWMA, a short once the close comes back below it.
-There is no stop loss and no take profit, as in the original strategy.
+There is no stop loss and no take profit.

 ## Parameters